andreasabel/inCode/entry/lenses-products-prisms-sums.md

 It's easy to recognize `(Int, Double)` as a product between `Int` and `Bool`.
 However, did you know that some types are secretly product types in disguise?

-For example, here's a classic example of a lensable data type
+For example, here's a classic example of a data type often used with *lens*:

 ``` {.haskell}
 data Person = P { _pName :: String